dianamocanu05/Proiect-TW/REGULATIONS.md

 ### c.On the go observations:
-1. For creating database, used sqlite's utilitary mode .csv
+1. For creating database, used sqlite's util mode .csv
 2. For generating the Accident model, used sequelize-auto

-1. Map -> all states/ all accidents
-2. PieChart -> at least 2 states, comparison by numbers of accidents + filters
-3. LineChart -> 1 state, evolution of number of accidents + filters
-4. DonutChart ->
-5. Tabel -> anything
-6. ColumnChart -> comprasion for multiple states, mutliple filters

-wind chill,
-humidity,
-pressure,
-visibility
-wind_speed,
-precipitation,
-distance,
+visualization type / compatibility

+piechart : at least 2 states, no. of accidents in context of filter linechart : one state only evolution of no. of accidents in context of filter donutchart : weathers types, temperature, etc. tabel : everything columnchart : multiple states: 2-3 filters max